On preconditioned Riemannian gradient methods for minimizing the Gross-Pitaevskii energy functional: algorithms, global convergence and optimal local convergence rate: Convergence analysis

 \end{thm} Examining the local convergence rates, it becomes evident that the convergence rate improves as $\mu$ approaches $L$.
 Notably, a superlinear convergence rate (see \cite{2006Numerical}) is attainable when $\mu = L$.
-Furthermore, according to {\bf Remark}~\ref{Proj-Sobo-Grad}, this observation clarifies that the essence of acceleration in projected Sobolev gradient methods is fundamentally akin to preconditioning: both achieve faster convergence by improving the condition number of the problem. {It should be noted that the convergence rate of the form $\sqrt{1 - \mu/L + \varepsilon}$ is optimal only under the Polyak-\L ojasiewicz inequality, and not the best possible rate in general—for instance, faster convergence can be achieved when the second-order sufficient conditions hold at the solution.
-Nevertheless, it provides a precise characterization of the acceleration mechanism: it clearly reveals that improving the condition number through metric design is the fundamental principle underlying acceleration in these methods, which is essentially equivalent to preconditioning.}
+Furthermore, according to {\bf Remark~\ref{Proj-Sobo-Grad}}, this observation clarifies that the essence of acceleration in projected Sobolev gradient methods is fundamentally akin to preconditioning: both achieve faster convergence by improving the condition number of the problem. {We emphasize that the contraction factor of the form $\rho=\sqrt{1-(\mu-\varepsilon)/(L+\varepsilon)}$ is the standard rate associated with first-order methods under a Polyak-\L ojasiewicz-type descent inequality, which we will use in the proof.
+While the Morse–Bott (second-order) structure implies the Polyak-\L ojasiewicz inequality and thus guarantees local linear convergence, the standard rate bound may be suboptimal.
+In particular, problems satisfying stronger second-order sufficient conditions may in principle admit faster (local) convergence rates, although projected Sobolev gradient methods (being first-order schemes) remain governed by the condition number through the ratio $\mu/L$ and therefore exhibit the Polyak-\L ojasiewicz-type rate given above.}

 According to \eqref{Mu-L}, the operator